Symmetry breaking Paradigm In Typical Laminar-Turbulence Transition System: Transcendental Promotion

-Due to the rotation symmetry of the system and the formula must be a scalr, all the odd terms should be canceled out.
+Due to the rotation symmetry of the system and the formula must be scalar, all the odd terms should be canceled out.
 So the Taylor series reduced to

-When $f \leq f_{c}$, $E=L_{0}(f)$, where $ f $ is rotation freguency, $ f_{c} $ is critical phase transition frequency.
-Calculating the $L^{wet}_{0}$ term out of Euler equation for wet polygon.
-Then for some super shallow situation it could still be axisymmetric even after the dry area appearing.Thus we derive the $L^{dry}_{0}$ trem for dry polygon by volume conservation and Navier-Stokes equation(see Figure \ref{fig.1}).
-Actually, when we take the direvation procedure to get the minimas, the messy $L_{0}$ can always be omitted, resulting to the irrelevance of the final results.(detailed derivation about $L_{0}$ would be found in Suplementary material.1)
+When $f \leq f_{c}$, $E=L_{0}(f)$, where $ f $ is rotation frequency, $ f_{c} $ is critical phase transition frequency.
+Calculating the $L^{wet}_{0}$ term out of the Euler equation for the wet polygon.
+Then for some super shallow situations, it could still be axisymmetric even after the dry area appears.
+Thus we derive the $L^{dry}_{0}$ term for dry polygon by volume conservation and Navier-Stokes equation(see Figure \ref{fig.1}).
+When we take the derivation procedure to get the minimal, the messy $L_{0}$ can always be omitted, resulting in the irrelevance of the final results. (detailed derivation about $L_{0}$ would be found in Supplementary material.1)